 MPL’s security cameras are not intended to monitor patron use of library services.
 However, the Montana Constitution does not guarantee or ensure an expectation of privacy in public spaces, including the outside of the library building and city streets and sidewalks.
 The Montana Library Records Confidentiality Act (MCA § 22-1-1102(2)) covers library records that can identify the names or other personal identifiers of library users.
 Video that captures the street and the footage from the parking garage does not fit under this definition.

-MPL may be asked by the general public, law enforcement representatives, and emergency services personnel to access camera recordings or answer questions about library users’ presence in the building.
+MPL may be asked by the public, law enforcement representatives, and emergency services personnel to access camera recordings or answer questions about library users’ presence in the building.

 MPL staff do not assist these parties with locating, identifying, or reporting on users of library services.